algotrade-course/Group12/README.md

 This process will take about 1-2 hours to finish on a standard laptop.
 We have already adjust the parameters to the most optimal set as we run the optimization in `src/params.json`.
 ### Optimization Result
 ![](image5.png)
 After optimization, we put the best set of parameters to `src/params.json`.
+If you accidentally run the optimization but do not want to wait, you can safely stop it and pass the following contents to `src/params.json` for running on the optimal parameters.
 ```
 {
     "sma_window": 33,